How to (Un-) Quantum Mechanics: Function Follows Form

 Assuming that we describe the RPO in its ``rest frame'', then $\vec P=0$ and the eigenfrequencies, given by Eq.~\ref{eq_eigenfreq}, are: \begary{rcl} K_1&=&{\cal E}^2+B^2+\W^2/4\\ K_2&=&\sqrt{{\cal E}^2\,\vec B^2}\\ &=&{\cal E}^2\,(B^2+\W^2/4)\\ \w&=&\pm\sqrt{{\cal E}^2+B^2+\W^2/4\pm\,2\,{\cal E}\,\sqrt{B^2+\W^2/4}}\\ &=&\pm\sqrt{({\cal E}\pm\sqrt{B^2+\W^2/4})^2}\\ \endary so that with $\w=m=\rm{const}$, assumed here to be positive, one finds two possible eigen-frequencies \begeq m={\cal E}\pm\sqrt{B^2+\W^2/4}\,, \endeq so that \begeq {\cal E}-m=\Delta{\cal E}/2=\pm\sqrt{B^2+\W^2/4}\,. \endeq Even if one can estimate that the amplitude $B$ of the magnetic part of the wave is small $B^2\ll\W^2$ and can usually be neglected, it is of course possible to increase this field component by some external static field without any other change in the calculation.
 Then the fine-splitting of the energy in dependence of $B$ and $\W$ is shown in Fig.~\ref{fig_fs}.

-Eqn.~\ref{eq_fs} is for instance used to describe the mechanism of adiabatic RF transitions between spin-states~\cite{Philpott}; as shown in Fig.~\ref{fig_fs}, if the field $B$ is slowly raised from negative to positive values, the rf-field, indicated by $\W$ causes, using ``quantum'' language, a mixture of the ``pure'' states $\vert 1\rangle$ and $\vert 2\rangle$ and a level splitting $\W$.
+Eqn.~\ref{eq_fs} is, for instance, used to describe the mechanism of adiabatic high frequency transitions between spin-states~\cite{Philpott}; as shown in Fig.~\ref{fig_fs}, if the field $B$ is slowly raised from negative to positive values, the rf-field, indicated by $\W$ causes, using ``quantum'' language, a mixture of the ``pure'' states $\vert 1\rangle$ and $\vert 2\rangle$ and a level splitting $\W$.
 When the field, as indicated by the arrows, is raised even further, an object that was originally in state $\vert 1\rangle$ is flipped into state $\vert 2\rangle$ and vice versa.

 This example provides further insights.
 Firstly, energy and frequency of electromagnetic fields have, on the basic level, the exact same meaning and secondly, the two oscillator states are mixed around $B=0$ and it is thus thinkable to explain un-quantum leaps by resonances~\cite{RalstonBook}.
 Furthermore, without any reference to Hilbert spaces or ``quantum principles'', we found separate energy levels which are usually postulated to be pure ``quantum'' effects.
-Everything so far suggests that ``quantization'' indeed {\it is} an eigenvalue problem as suggested by Schr\"odinger~\cite{Schroed1926}, and can {\it therefore} be described by classical notions.
+Hence Hilbert space is not quantum but a convenient mathematical tool to describe the dynamics of eigenstates.
+Everything so far suggests that ``quantization'' indeed {\it is} an eigenvalue problem as suggested by Schr\"odinger~\cite{Schroed1926a,Schroed1926b,Schroed1926c,Schroed1926d}, and can {\it therefore} be described by classical notions.

 It is sometimes claimed that discrete eigenfrequencies or the ``superposition'' of different states of motion with different frequencies would be weird and could not be understood classically~\cite{Reynolds}.
 This is wrong.
 A classical Hamiltonian system with two DOF has in general two eigenfrequencies and two (pairs of complex conjugate) eigenvectors.
 The general state of motion is a superposition of these eigenvectors.
 This is purely classical Hamiltonian physics.
+Literally the same mathematics emploid to describe adiabatic high frequency transitions between spin states (as used above) allows to describe the resonant emittance exchange between two beam planes in accelerators~\cite{Aiba2020,Kallestrup2020}.
+Since the latter requires only purely classical physics, then also the mathematical description of an adiabatic spin-flip is {\it as such} not quantum.